Harry Patch: Honorary degree

 On 16 December 2005, Patch was awarded an honorary degree of Master of Arts, honoris causa, by the University of Bristol, whose buildings he helped construct in the 1920s.
 The University's restored Wills Memorial Building was reopened by Patch on 20 February 2008.
 He was chosen for this honour as he was a member of the workforce that originally helped build the tower, which was opened on 9 June 1925 by King George V, an event which Patch also attended.

-Upon receiving this degree, he was recognized by Guinness World Records as the oldest person to have ever received an honorary degree, at the age of 107 years and 182 days.
+Guinness World Records recognised him as the oldest person to have ever received an honorary degree, at the age of 107 years and 182 days.

 Death

-Patch died at 9 a.m. on 25 July 2009, aged 111 years, one month, one week and one day.
+Patch died at Fletcher House at 9 a.m. on 25 July 2009, aged 111 years and 38 days.
 His death came seven days after that of fellow veteran Henry Allingham, the last veteran of The Royal Naval Air Service (RNAS) and founding member of The Royal Air Force (RAF), aged 113.
-Charles III (then Prince of Wales) led the tributes to him, saying: "Today, nothing could give me greater pride than paying tribute to Harry Patch, of Somerset".
+The then Prince Charles, led the tributes to him, saying: "Today, nothing could give me greater pride than paying tribute to Harry Patch, of Somerset".
 Patch was the last male First World War veteran living in Europe and the last British male known to have been born in the 1800s.

 Funeral

-Patch's funeral was held in Wells Cathedral on Thursday 6 August 2009.
+Patch's funeral was held in Wells Cathedral on 6 August 2009.
 At 11:00 a.m., the bells of Wells Cathedral were rung 111 times to mark each year of his life.
 A quarter peal of Grandsire Caters was also rung, half muffled, while quarter-peals were also rung in Bristol and at several churches around the country.
 His coffin travelled from his home, Fletcher House, to the cathedral where the service commenced at noon.
-The theme of the service was "Peace and Reconciliation" and in addition to pallbearers from The Rifles (the successor regiment to the Duke of Cornwall's Light Infantry), Patch's coffin was accompanied by two private soldiers from each of the armies of Belgium, France and Germany.
+The theme of the service was "Peace and Reconciliation" and in addition to pallbearers from The Rifles (the successor regiment to the Duke of Cornwall's Light Infantry), Patch's coffin was accompanied by an honour guard of two private soldiers each from the armies of Belgium, France, and, most symbolically, from the armed forces of the Federal Republic of Germany.
+According to his friend and biographer Richard van Emden, Patch, "an ordinary man who had worked so hard towards reconciliation between former foes... had genuinely died surrounded by peace."

 In accordance with Patch's instructions, no guns were allowed at the funeral and even the officiating soldiers did not have their ceremonial weapons.
 Due to public interest in the funeral, which was broadcast live on TV and radio, 1,050 tickets were made available for the service.
 Some, wanting to pay their respects, slept overnight on the Cathedral green in order to get tickets.
 The funeral was led by John Clarke, Dean of Wells and Peter Maurice, Bishop of Taunton.
-Among notables to attend the funeral were Queen Camilla (then Duchess of Cornwall) and Birgitte, Duchess of Gloucester.
+Among notables to attend the funeral were Camilla Parker Bowles (then Duchess of Cornwall) and Birgitte, Duchess of Gloucester.
 Patch was buried at St Michael's Church, Monkton Combe, near his parents and brother.